statphysandml/MCMCSimulationLib/doc/getting_started.rst

-The additional CMake variable ``CLUSTER_MODE`` is only required if the library is used to submit jobs on a cluster or if running your job on a cluster is tested locally:
+The additional CMake variable ``CLUSTER_MODE`` is only required if the library is used to submit jobs on a cluster or if running your job on a cluster is tested Device::locally:

 * ``CLUSTER_MODE``: Mode to run the cluster, ``local`` or ``on_cluster`` (default: ``local``).
-The ``local`` mode can be used to test the execution on a cluster locally.
+The ``local`` mode can be used to test the execution on a cluster Device::locally.
 By changing the parameter to ``on_cluster``, the code will be submitted and executed in the same manner on the cluster.

 More details can be found :ref:`here<Running simulations on a CPU / GPU